 Step 2: Decide Your Groups Of Interest

-Multiple strata for study get decided here.
-So, continuing with the same example, if you wish to understand the type of books girls prefer after being influenced by their parent’s educational qualification, the strata will be ‘girls’ and ‘parent’s qualification’ for study out of the total population.
+So, continuing with the same example, if you wish to understand the type of books girls prefer after considering the influence of their parent’s educational qualification, the strata will be ‘girls’ and ‘parent’s qualification’ for study out of the total population.
 Similarly, ‘boys’ and ‘parents’ qualifications’ can form another sample.

-More subgroups can be created based on the requirements of your market research.
-Like only girls over 15 years can get selected in the sample group.
-And similarly, parents with at least a master’s are eligible for selection.
-This way, the final sample that comes out is much more in-line with your research requirements, hence the results are more accurate and reliable.
+We can create more subgroups as per the requirements of your market research.
+Like only girls over 15 years or parents with at least a master’s degree.
+This way, the final sample that comes out is much more in-line with your research requirements.
+Hence the results are more accurate and reliable.

 Step 3: Finalize The Sample Size